-Models and celebrities have gushed about life changing experiences when switching to an alkaline diet.
+Models and celebrities often gush about life-changing experiences after switching to an alkaline diet.
 But is that really good for us?
-Is there science behind it?
+Does science support it?

-To have us all on the same playing field, let me start with a bit about pH.
+To have us all on the same playing field, let me start by explaining pH.
 A pH below 7 is considered acidic while a pH above 7 is considered alkaline.
-Our body does an amazing job controlling internal pH, and, while an alkaline diet may sound good, not all of our body thrives in a high pH or alkaline environment.
-More on that in a moment, but first let’s talk about diet…
+Your body does an amazing job controlling internal pH, and, although an alkaline diet may sound good, not all of your body thrives in a high pH or alkaline environment.
+More on that in a moment, but first let’s talk about diet.

-There is some research indicating a correlation between the pH of the foods we eat and our health, but it’s not crystal clear exactly how much of the foods we eat should be alkaline versus acidic.
-However, the research does continue to show that a plant-based diet and eating more vegetables is good for our health.
-Since vegetables are the most alkaline foods, I believe that is why the “alkaline diet” has worked well for many people.
+Some research indicates a correlation between the pH of the foods we eat and our health, but it’s not yet clear exactly how much of the foods we eat should be alkaline versus acidic.
+However, research continually proves that plant-based diets, particularly ones rich in vegetables, are best for overall health.
+And, since vegetables are the most alkaline foods, this is likely why an alkaline diet works well for many people.

-So, this is what I tell my patients: don’t worry about testing your urine pH or extreme limitation of acidic foods.
-Some acidic foods are healthy foods such as citrus and other fruit, but it’s the processed and high sugar foods that you want to avoid.
-Let’s return to nature for true balance… eat more plant-based foods and only animal protein that is of the highest quality (grass fed, organic, free-range) and in moderation.
+So, this is what I tell my patients: don’t worry about testing your urine pH or extremely limiting acidic foods.
+Some acidic foods are healthy, such as citrus and other fruit.
+It’s the processed and high-sugar foods that you want to avoid.
+For true balance, return to nature.
+Eat plant-based foods and moderate amounts of high-quality animal protein – grass-fed, organic, and free-range options whenever possible.

-Now, back to the organ that the research shows does best with an acidic environment… It’s actually your skin!
-Your largest organ (skin) has a natural pH level of about 4 to 4.5 on its exterior.
-This mild acidity helps your skin stay hydrated and healthy, and what you put on your skin (even water) greatly impacts your skin’s pH.
+There is one organ that research shows does best in an acidic environment: your skin.
+Your body’s largest organ (the skin) has a natural pH level between 4 and 4.5 on its exterior.
+This mild acidity helps your skin stay hydrated and healthy, and what you put on your skin (even water) greatly impacts its pH level.

-Keeping your skin at its ideal pH level by using mildly acidic skin care products helps protect your skin’s microbiome.
-The skin microbiome is the delicate balance of microorganisms that live on your skin.
-There are close to 1 trillion bacteria that reside on your epidermis and hair follicles.
+Keeping your skin at its ideal pH level by using mildly acidic skin care products helps protect your skin’s microbiome – the delicate balance of microorganisms that live on your skin.
+There are close to 1 trillion bacteria residing on your epidermis and hair follicles.
 These microorganisms help protect your skin from inflammation, acne, and premature aging.

 Even water has a pH of 7, which is too alkaline for the skin.
 After water touches your skin, I suggest rebalancing the pH to a mildly acidic level using high-quality skincare products.
-When you use skincare products, such as cleansers, toners, serums, and moisturizers, that have a higher pH (around 5.5 and higher), then it can dry out your skin and make it more prone to infections, outbreaks, and premature aging.
-I suggest checking the labels or asking the manufacturers.
+Choosing cleansers, toners, serums, and moisturizers with a higher pH level (anything over 5.5) may dry out your skin and leave it more susceptible to infections, outbreaks, and premature aging.
+To learn the pH levels of your skincare products, check the labels or ask the manufacturers.

-Not all natural skincare products are made with mild acidity in mind, so it is important to look closely and ask questions.
-I was determined to create skincare products that embrace this science, and this, along with wanting a pure skincare line, is what led me to start The Spa Dr. skincare line.
-After all, when your skin is clear and glowing, confidence follows and that’s when the true natural beauty shines through.
+Not all natural skincare products are made with mild acidity in mind, so it is important to read labels closely and ask questions.
+I was determined to create skincare products that embrace this science, and this, along with wanting a pure skincare line, is what led me to launch The Spa Dr. line of skincare products.
+After all, when your skin is clear and glowing, confidence follows and that’s when true natural beauty shines through.